Shadow Ridge Bay

 Reflection

 At the time, this project was the first level I had created with a small studio, and also the first where I received weekly feedback that guided adjustments and improvements.
 I spent roughly eight weeks developing the initial blockout, then returned a few weeks later to add features and refine areas that needed extra attention.
 It took me around 4-5 months while working on and off when I was available!
+I was tasked to use an asset pack for most of the blockout.

 Goal – Design a level that introduced players to the game’s mechanics while showcasing the style and setting of future missions.
 The level was intentionally built for a quick completion time, serving as both a tutorial and an engaging introduction to the game world.
 Unfortunately the studio shut down so it never got to see the light of day.